SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 # Introduction

 This report shares our group's experience testing the ATM simulation system for the Lab.
 Before this lab, a couple of us mostly knew about software testing from theory.
 We thought exploratory testing was just a freeform way to check how a system behaves, while manual functional testing seemed more structured, following specific test cases.
-But actually doing these tests gave us a much clearer picture.
+But doing these tests gave us a much clearer picture.
 We got hands-on experience with both methods, which helped us understand how they work in real-world software quality assurance.

-For our Defect Report, we started out with Azure DevOps but unfortunately, the csv export of the tracked bugs didnt have adequate presentationof all the important details, but we had to manually log the defects on an excel shit.
+For our Defect Report, we started with Azure DevOps but unfortunately, the CSV export of the tracked bugs didn't have the adequate presentation of all the important details, so we had to manually log the defects on an Excel sheet.

 # High-level description of the exploratory testing plan